 What Are House Flies?

-House flies are a small yet prominent species of nuisance fly found inside and outside our homes.
+House flies (Muscidae) are a small yet prominent species of nuisance fly found inside and outside our homes.
 The flies share a very close relationship with humans and human waste.

 The size of house flies varies between just a 1-2mm.
 The common house fly is 7-8mm while the little house fly is 6-7mm in length.

 Compound eyes appear red, with the males and the larger females being distinguished by the width of the space between their eyes.

 This fly species has only one pair of wings so falls neatly into the fly family of Diptera.